cunybpl/nycet_pnp/src/content/measurement_techniques/water-flow-rate.md

 ### 2. Install Equipment

 1. Confirm that the equipment is operational.
 2. Some piping systems have a layer of insulation to minimize heat loss.
-There are scenarios in which the insulation must be cut to install the transducers of the flow meter. <i>Consult with personnel who work in the facility to determine if this is appropriate.
-See Figure 4 for reference.</i>
+There are scenarios in which the insulation must be cut to install the transducers of the flow meter.

+{{< admonition type="note" >}}
+Consult with personnel who work in the facility to determine if this is appropriate.
+See Figure 4 for reference.
+{{< /admonition >}}

+{{< admonition type="tip" >}}
-3. If installing the flow meter is not possible, consider using the pump curve method to determine flow rate of the fluid.
+If installing the flow meter is not possible, consider using the pump curve method to determine flow rate of the fluid.
+{{< /admonition >}}

 4. Refer to the user manual of the measurement equipment to determine how to install the transducers.

 <figure class="figure mb-3 mt-3 mx-auto">